CycloneDX/guides/ML-BOM/en/0x15-Core-Concepts.md

 - **Training & testing details**: Information about the computational environment and systems (software, hardware, operating system, and GPUs) used for training or evaluation along with necessary configurations, hyperparameters, and evaluation metrics.

-- **Intended use & ethics**: Documentation of the model's intended use, known limitations, safety guardrails, and ethical considerations.
+- **Intended use & ethical considerations**: Documentation of the model's intended use, known limitations, safety guardrails, and ethical considerations.

 - **Environmental impacts**: Documentation of the resource needed to train or execute the model which have an environmental impact or cost (e.g., data center energy and water cooling cost details).